 We will be working to facilitate mental health first aid training for our elected representatives (including our reps and club & society committees) and staff to enable them to effectively signpost and appropriately support our students.

 - We ran a #30daysofselfcare social media campaign (2016-2017)

-- We have organised a De-Stress Fest (8th - 12th May 2017) to ensure students have the opportunity to take a break and look after themselves and their peers - take a look to see what is coming up next!
+- We are organising monthly De-stress events to ensure students have the opportunity to take a break and look after themselves and their peers - take a look to see what is coming up next!

 - We have put together a personal-tutor toolkit which will be circulated.
 We are also collaborating with ARU to review personal tutoring through a funded research project.

 3. The university will address and change if necessary, their provision relating to the mental health of our students: